shonfeder/shonfeder_net/site/md/home.md

 engineer, I have learned to implement, document, and deploy the resulting programs reliably and efficiently.

-If you are a kindred spirit, I'd be happy to hear from you!
+If you are a kindred spirit or prospective employer, I'd be happy to hear from you!